numsim-group/klimakoffer/milestone3/milestone3_odesolvers.md

 are sometimes also referred to as _stiff problems_.
 @@

-The advantage of the explicit Euler is the simplicity and the computationally cheap algorithm.
+The advantage of the explicit Euler method is the simplicity and the computationally cheap algorithm.
 The downside is that the size of the time step can be very low due to numerical